 The Voluntary Separation Incentive Payment (VSIP) Authority, also known as buyout authority, allows agencies that are downsizing or restructuring to offer employees lump-sum payments up to $25,000 as an incentive to voluntarily separate.
 When authorized by the Office of Personnel Management (OPM), an agency may offer VSIP payments to employees who are in surplus positions or have skills that are no longer needed in the workforce who volunteer to separate by resignation, optional retirement, or by voluntary early retirement, if approved.
 By allowing employees to volunteer to leave the Government, agencies can minimize or avoid involuntary separations through the use of costly and disruptive reductions in force (RIFs).
-Agencies such as the Department of Defense that have been granted agency-specific VSIP authority are not required to seek OPM approval for their use of this option.
+Some agencies have been granted agency-specific VSIP authority and are not required to seek OPM approval for their use of this option.

 When an agency has received approval from OPM to offer VSIP, any employee (as defined in 5 U.S.C.
 2105) who meets these general eligibility requirements may receive an offer.
 The employee must:

 Employees in the following categories are not eligible for VSIP.

 An agency computes a Voluntary Separation Incentive Payment on the basis of the lesser of: